metrilyx/metrilyx-dataserver/README.rst

 **System**

+- Centos/Oracle/RHEL 7, Ubuntu 14.04
-- Atleast 1GB of memory
+- Atleast 2GB of memory
 - 2 or more cores/cpus

 **Packages**